US Corporate Income Tax Rate, Its History, and the Effective Rate

 The Act stiffens the requirements on carried interest profits.
-Carried interest is taxed at 23.8 percent instead of the top 39.6 percent income rate.
+Carried interest is taxed at 23.8% instead of the top 39.6% income rate.
 Firms must hold assets for a year to qualify for the lower rate.

 The Act extends that requirement to three years.

 The Act eliminates the corporate AMT.
-The corporate alternative minimum tax had a 20 percent tax rate that kicked in if tax credits pushed a firm's effective tax rate below 20 percent.
+The corporate alternative minimum tax had a 20% tax rate that kicked in if tax credits pushed a firm's effective tax rate below 20%.
 Under the AMT, companies could not deduct research and development spending or investments in a low-income neighborhood.

 It installed a "territorial" system for global corporations.
 Under the territorial system, they aren't taxed on foreign profit.
 It encourages them to reinvest it in the United States.
 This benefits pharmaceutical and high tech companies the most.

-The Effective Tax Rate for Large Corporations Is 18.6 Percent
+The Effective Tax Rate for Large Corporations Is 18.6%

 Before Trump's tax cut, the United States had one of the highest rates in the world.
 But most corporations don't pay the top rate.
-The 2017 effective rate was 40 percent.
+The 2017 effective rate was 40%.
 It included:

-- Federal tax rate of 35 percent for the highest income brackets.
+- Federal tax rate of 35% for the highest income brackets.

 - Companies deducted state and local tax expenses.
-That averaged out to around 40 percent.
+That averaged out to around 40%.

 But most large corporations never paid that much, thanks to tax attorneys who help them avoid paying more.
-On average, the effective rate was 18.6 percent, according to a 2017 report by the Congressional Budget Office.
+On average, the effective rate was 18.6%, according to a 2017 report by the Congressional Budget Office.

 How Corporations Avoid Paying Taxes

-That's why some global corporations don't welcome the tax change.
-They've became so adept at avoiding U.S. taxes that it was a competitive advantage.
+Some global corporations don't welcome the tax change.
+They've become so adept at avoiding U.S. taxes that it was a competitive advantage.
 They made more money in U.S. markets than foreign competitors because of their knowledge of the tax code and how to get around it.